IntegrationsDatabasesAmazon DynamoDB

 Amazon DynamoDB

-Datafly Signal delivers events to Amazon DynamoDB for fully managed, serverless NoSQL storage with single-digit millisecond read and write performance at any scale.
+Datafly Signal writes first-party events as items into a DynamoDB table — fully managed, serverless NoSQL with single-digit millisecond performance at any scale.

 Prerequisites